hendrychjan/hendrychjan/README.md

 ### Hi there 👋

-I am a CS student based in Pardubice, Czech Republic.
+I am a CS student based in Prague, Czech Republic.

 On the programming side of things, I enjoy working within the MERN web dev stack - **React.js**, **Node.js** and **MongoDB**.
 I have also created a few  mobile apps using **Dart** with the **Flutter** framework.
 With the help of **Python** I peeked into the world of **Raspberry Pi**.
 I've also learned basics of technologies such as **Java, C#, TypeScript, SQL, Docker** and **Linux**.
 Last but not least - I use Arch btw.